spc93/nexus_test_conversions_tmp/README.md

 780431.nxs is a real (quite old) I16 NeXus file 815893.nxs has been hacked to illustrate some workflows supported by the NXclassic_scan application definition

-Click on the Binder icon to start a JupyterHub instance.
+Click on the Launch Binder icon (below) to start a JupyterHub instance.
 Click on the Jupyter notebook file (test_classic_scan_conversions_binder_demo) and run notebook (restart kernel and run notebook).

 Note: It takes a few minutes for the launch the VM.